Life will never be the same again

 How long is left on your mortgage term?
 20 years, 25 years?
 It is generally a very good idea to make sure this debt is covered by your life insurance.

 How old are your children?
-If you have a new-born you might want to make sure your policy term protects your dependents until they have passed university age and are financially independent.
+If you have a new-born you might want to make sure your policy term protects your dependants until they have passed university age and are financially independent.

 4 – Education